Getting Started

 eval "$(willow shell-init)"For fish:

-willow shell-init | sourceThis gives you:
+willow shell-init | sourceThis gives you the ww alias and helper commands:

 | Command | Description |